About TheChocolateLife

 The OG Era on Ning

-I stood up TheChocolateLife.com in mid-January 2008 using a platform called Ning.
-This was shortly after my book Discover Chocolate was published and I was looking to expand my editorial efforts beyond a simple blog.
+I stood up TheChocolateLife.com in mid-January 2008, shortly after Discover Chocolate was published, on a platform called Ning.
+I was looking to expand my editorial efforts beyond a simple blog.
 I set my sights on building a global community.
-I chose Ning because at the time Facebook did not offer the features I wanted and needed.
-While there were hundreds of millions of members, finding the few thousands who were truly interested in chocolate was not possible back then.
+I chose Ning because, at the time, Facebook did not offer the features I wanted and needed.
+While there were hundreds of millions of Facebook members, finding the few thousand people who were truly interested in chocolate was not possible back then.
 So I blazed my own path.

 Early header graphic for The Chocolate Life online community.

-In the Fall of 2014 Ning announced an “upgrade” to a newfangled feature-spangled version of the software in which they planned to deprecate several of the features that were fundamental to the community I wanted to foster.
-These changes also came with a much higher price.
-This notification began a roughly four-month journey to find a replacement platform, a road pocked with several false starts.
+In the Fall of 2014, Ning announced an “upgrade” to a new version of the software, in which they also planned to discontinue features I felt were fundamental to the community I wanted to foster.
+These changes also came with a much higher monthly price.

 The Jamroom Era

-Over the course of those four months I searched for alternatives.
-At the top of my list of requirements, over and above the basic feature set, was I had to be able to export all of the content from Ning – seven year’s worth in all – and all of the members.
-After several false starts I encountered a community software platform originally built to support the diverse needs of the music community (hence the name Jamroom), and over the course of a month or so, made the move, one of the very first to do so.
-It was not perfect, but the support I got and the fact that I could tinker with the code meant – in theory – that I could improve anything not to my liking.
+Over those four months, I explored many alternatives.
+At the top of my list of requirements, over and above the basic feature set, was that I had to be able to export all of the content (mine and member-contributed) from Ning – seven years’ worth in all – and all the data about members.
+After several false starts, I encountered a community software platform originally built to support the diverse needs of the music community (hence the name Jamroom).
+Over a month or so, I made the move, one of the very first to migrate from Ning to Jamroom.
+The result was not perfect, but the support I got from the development team, and the fact that I could tinker with the code meant – in theory – that I could improve anything not to my liking.
 There were limits, I discovered.

 Jamroom header image from October 2016 courtesy of the Wayback Machine/Archive.org